juliamitchelmore/26marathons/_posts/2017-10-15-amsterdam-marathon.markdown

 color:  "#5086C2"
 ---

 Amsterdam Marathon felt quite different to all the other ones I've run.
-It was a lesson i setting expectations and being realistic given everything that came before it.
+It was a lesson in setting expectations and being realistic given everything that came before it.
 It was probably most similar to London Marathon when I think about it - in both I came to realise very early on that my hopes for the race were not to be.

 In the three weeks between amsterdam and Amsterdam I ran less than 50km in total.
 My body and mind needed a break after all the intense training and I spent the majority of that time eating and drinking.
 The exercise I did do incorporated a variety of other activities like cycling, swimming, boxing and football.
 Anything but running!
 I simply didn't want to follow a spreadsheet and commit to training.
 I needed a break.